beehive-lab/tornado-insight/README.md

 # TornadoInsight: Unleashing the Power of TornadoVM in IntelliJ IDEA

-**TornadoInsight** is an open source IntelliJ plugin for developers to enhance the developer experience when working with TornadoVM.
+**TornadoInsight** is an open source IntelliJ plugin that aims to enhance the experience of developers when working with TornadoVM.
 TornadoInsight is designed exclusively for TornadoVM development.
 It goes beyond the conventional by providing a built-in on-the-fly static